 Another way to have more control over changing the size of the image is to click on the image to get the blue border with square “handles” on the corners.
 Grab a handle with your mouse and drag the corner in or out to the desired size.

 I hope that gives you what you need to add this skill to your bag of tricks.
+If not, our team at New Tricks Web Design Atlanta can help set you up with a better email solution (or a website for that matter!).
 If you have problems go ahead and reach out to us in the comments below.